top of page

 The Hands-On Check

+You should be able to feel your Basset Hound's ribs with gentle pressure, but they should not be prominently visible.
 If the ribs are difficult to feel or your dog lacks a visible waist, it may be time to review portion sizes and exercise levels.

 Foods to Avoid

 Certain foods can be dangerous or toxic to dogs and should never be fed to your Basset Hound.
+These include:

 • Chocolate